 Sole shareholder

-General Meeting Monistic system: Managing Board
+Monistic system: Managing board

-Dualistic system: Supervisory Board, Board of Directors
+Dualistic system: Supervisory board, board of directors

-The statutory body – all of the general partners.
-The Articles of Association may specify that the statutory body is formed of just some of the General Partners or one of them.
-The statutory body – all of the Shareholders.
-The Articles of Association may specify that the statutory body is formed of just some of the Shareholders or one of them.
-Special requirements
+The statutory body consists of all of the general partners.
+The Articles of Association may specify that the statutory body is formed of only some of the General Partners or one of them.The statutory body consists of all of the Shareholders.
+The Articles of Association may specify that the statutory body is formed of only some of the Shareholders or one of them.

 General overview of corporate taxes